Mayflower

-The Pilgrims had originally hoped to reach America by early October using two ships, but delays and complications meant they could use only one, Mayflower.
-Arriving in November, they had to survive unprepared through a harsh winter.
-As a result, only half of the original Pilgrims survived the first winter at Plymouth.
-If not for the help of local indigenous peoples to teach them food gathering and other survival skills, all of the colonists might have perished.
-The following year, those 53 who survived celebrated the colony's first fall harvest along with 90 Wampanoag Native American people, an occasion declared in centuries later the first American Thanksgiving.
-Before disembarking from Mayflower, the Pilgrims wrote and signed the Mayflower Compact, an agreement that established a rudimentary government, in which each member would contribute to the safety and welfare of the planned settlement.
-As one of the earliest colonial vessels, the ship has become a cultural icon in the history of the United States.
+The Pilgrims had originally hoped to reach America by early October using two ships, and had a second arranged for the voyage, Speedwell, which, however, proved unseaworthy and so was left behind in England.
+The ensuing delays and complications restricted the Pilgrims' journey to a single ship, Mayflower.
+Before disembarking from her, they wrote and signed the Mayflower Compact, an agreement that established a rudimentary government in which each member would contribute to the safety and welfare of the planned settlement.
+Arriving in November, they were unprepared to endure a harsh winter.
+Local indigenous peoples assisted the colonists in gathering food, but only half of the original Pilgrims survived the first winter at Plymouth following an outbreak of disease.
+The following year, the survivors celebrated the colony's first fall harvest along with 90 Wampanoag people, an occasion declared in centuries later as the first American Thanksgiving.
+As one of the earliest colonial vessels, Mayflower has become a cultural icon in the history of the United States.

+No record of the ship herself exists after 1624, when she was appraised at Rotherhithe; she is believed to have been broken up and her timbers used for building construction.

 Motivations for the voyage

-A congregation of approximately 400 English Protestants living in exile in Leiden, Holland, were dissatisfied with the failure of the Church of England to reform what they felt were many excesses and abuses.
-But rather than work for change in England (as other Puritans did), they chose to live as Separatists in religiously tolerant Holland in 1608.
-As separatists, they were considered illegal radicals by their home country of England.
+A congregation of approximately 400 English Protestants living in exile in Leiden, Holland were dissatisfied with the failure of the Church of England to eliminate its excesses and abuses.
+Rather than work for change in England (as other Puritans did), they chose to live as separatists in religiously tolerant Holland in 1608.
+As separatists, they were considered illegal radicals by their home country.

-The government of Leiden was recognized for offering financial aid to reformed churches, whether English, French or German, which made it a sought-after destination for Protestant intellectuals.
-Many of the separatists were illegal members of a church in Nottinghamshire, England, secretly practicing their Puritan form of Protestantism.
-When they learned that the authorities were aware of their congregation, church members fled in the night with little more than the clothes they were wearing, and clandestinely made it to Holland.
+The Leiden government's reputation for offering financial aid to reformed English, French and German churches caused the city to become a desirable destination for Protestant intellectuals.
+Many of the separatists were members of an illegal church in Nottinghamshire, England, secretly practicing their Puritan form of Protestantism.
+When they learned that the authorities were aware of their congregation, church members hurriedly fled in the night without most of their possessions and clandestinely traveled to Holland.